MicroControlLab/lab-ui-websocket/README.md

 # lab-ui-websocket

-Reconnecting WebSocket interface for [LabUI](https://github.com/MicroControlLab/LabUi), with specialliced methods to simplify the reneralized usage with the LabUi uiGenerator class.
+Reconnecting WebSocket interface for [LabUI](https://github.com/MicroControlLab/lab-ui), with specialliced methods to simplify the generalized usage with the LabUi uiGenerator class.

 ## Development